-TBG's Trade business maintained its double-digit performance in terms of trade-related contingent liabilities.
-This achievement was on the back of transaction flows generated including SMC Ecosystem entities with a growth at 49% year-on-year from 2022 to 2023.
-This include dealings with the SMC Group's food and beverage, fuel, infrastructure, and automotive business units.
+TBG's Trade business maintained its double-digit performance in terms of trade-related contingent liabilities on the back of transaction flows, generated more than 100 new SMC ecosystem entities that deal with the SMC Group's food and beverage business units.

-TBG's Trade business of continues to be a key contributor to the Bank's fee business, providing about a third of its total composition.
+TBG's Trade business continues to be a key contributor to the Bank's fee business, providing about a third of its total composition.